guanquann/tp/docs/UserGuide.md

 ## Introduction

-GourmetGrid is a **desktop app to help small restaurant owners manage supplier contacts and orders**, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, GourmetGrid can get your day-to-day supplier management tasks done faster than traditional GUI apps.
+GourmetGrid is a **desktop app to help small restaurant owners manage contact contacts and orders**, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, GourmetGrid can get your day-to-day contact management tasks done faster than traditional GUI apps.

 ## About
 This user guide provides in-depth documentation on GourmetGrid installation process, system configuration and management.
-From setting up the app to managing supplier contacts and orders efficiently, we cover everything you need to know to use GourmetGrid effectively.
+From setting up the app to managing contact contacts and orders efficiently, we cover everything you need to know to use GourmetGrid effectively.

 ### How to Use the Guide